How To Get Your House Cleaning License in 2025?

 Invoice-Fly-Blog-Banner-02

-Starting a cleaning business isn’t as simple as one-size-fits-all.
+Starting a house cleaning business isn’t as simple as one-size-fits-all.
 Different services call for different permits.
-Here are the most common ones:
+Here are some common specific licenses for cleaning businesses in the U.S.:

 General Business License: